Estate Planning 101

 • A home in Westchester worth $750,000, with Judy as the sole owner.

-• Do Nate and Sara get along well?
-If not, they will need to think about how to best administer Judy’s estate since they are named as co-Executors.
-Should one of them resign?
-Also, what if Sara wants to keep the house but Nate is adamant that they sell it because he needs the cash?
-Sara could conceivably buy him out, but will there be practical hurdles if they don’t like each other very much?
+• What if Sara wants to keep the house but Nate is adamant that they sell it because he needs the cash?
+Sara could conceivably buy him out, but could there be practical hurdles if they don’t get along?

 Believe it or not, the above example is fairly simple.
 But even seemingly simple life situations can raise more complicated estate planning questions.
 Hopefully, Judy would have taken the above considerations into account when crafting her estate plan.
 In addition, it would have been a good idea for Judy to regularly revisit her plan to ensure that it continued to reflect her current wishes.